ashita1910/Foodure_Android_App/README.md

-# Foodure_Android_App
+# Foodure : An Online Food Delivery Android Application

 ## **Description :**

 This is the official repository of the industrial training project of 2020-2021 done under Android App Development.
-In this training, I have made an android application named _**"FOODURE"**_, which is a **food delivery application** made using _Kotlin and XML_.
+In this training, I have made an android application named _**"FOODURE"**_, which is an online **food delivery application** made using _Kotlin and XML_.

 ## **Problem Statement :**